dreamboat-dev/huly-project/docs/debian.md

 ### `LOG_FILE`

-Specifies the full path for the log file.
+Specifies the full path of the log file.
+By default it is set to `/tmp/init.log`.

 ## non-sudo user prompt